tdwg/bdq/tg2/_review/docs/tutorial/index.md

 Thus, these measure results not only provide a picture of the quality of the dataset, but also provide a starting point for a roadmap for how to improve the quality of the dataset for the `Use Case` of being a "validated distribution authority" for biodiversity science, with different types of problems that require different types of expertise to fix, and different types of fixes, some of which can be automated at scale, others of which will require manual evaluation.

 Once these problems are fixed, we can re-run the same Test suite to confirm that the fixes had the intended effect, and to confirm that the quality of the dataset has improved with respect to the selected `Use Case`.
 We can also track improvement over time by comparing the results of these `MultiRecord` `Measures` before and after the fixes.
-This iterative process of running Tests, interpreting results, fixing problems, and re-running Tests is a common `Quality Control` workflow pattern supported by the BDQ Tests and the Fitness for Use Framework.
+This iterative process of running Tests, interpreting results, fixing problems, and re-running Tests is a common `Quality Control` workflow pattern supported by the BDQ Tests and the Fitness For Use Framework.

 When all the problems have been fixed and the entire dataset is fit for this `Use Case`, the MULTIRECORD_MEASURE_QA_VALIDATIONPOLICY_COMPLIANT will return COMPLETE, and the dataset will be fit for use as a "validated distribution authority" for biodiversity science.

 ### 8.3 Quality Assurance Workflow (non-normative)

 `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
-The mechanism to support this provided by the Fitness for Use Framework is the use of a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise.
+The mechanism to support this provided by the Fitness For Use Framework is the use of a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise.
 Then, if some set of `Measures` in the `MeasurementPolicy` of the `Use Case` are `NOT_COMPLETE`, data may be filtered out of the dataset based on underlying `Validation` problems (or remediated with `Amendment` results) such that the  `Measures` all return `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered dataset is fit for use with respect to the selected `Use Case`.

 BDQ does not constrain how workflows may perform `Quality Assurance`, but it does provide a standard means for defining dataset-level requirements where `SingleRecord` Test outcomes, potentially modified by adopting proposals for improving the fitness of data from `Amendments` can be aggregated and measured for formal filtering of the data (using the `MultiRecord` `Measures`) to provide formal  `Quality Assurance` of a dataset for a `Use Case`.